 We offer a diverse range of sporting opportunities for students.
 While we believe that participation is a very important aspect of sport, our teams and individual students regularly win Auckland and National championships.
 The Arts at the school continue to grow and thrive under the outstanding leadership of the staff.

-Specialist programmes, such as the Academic Institute and Sports Academies, cater for the needs of the elite academics and sports people.
+Specialist programmes, such as the Academic Institute and Sports Academies, cater for the needs of the talented and aspirational academics and sports people.
 Successful sports academies operate in aquatics, basketball, cricket, football, netball, hockey, rowing and rugby.

-School House, the boys' boarding hostel, accommodates 105 boys, and the ASB MAGS Farm continues to provide a remarkable resource for the study of Agricultural Science in a central city school.
+School House, the boys' boarding hostel, accommodates 105 boys, Centennial House, the girls' boarding hostel accommodates 25, and the ASB MAGS Farm continues to provide a remarkable resource for the study of Agricultural Science in a central city school.